rickkas7/CellularHelper/README.md

 0000008595 [app] INFO: rssi=-75, qual=2, bars=3
 ```

 The RSSI is in dBm, the standard measure of signal strength.
 It's a negative value, and values closer to 0 are higher signal strength.
+There is more information in the [API documentation](https://rickkas7.github.io/CellularHelper/class_cellular_helper_class.html#af9012f92f58f5151cc7006aceadd311b).

 The quality value is 0 (highest quality) to 7 (lowest quality) or 99 if the value unknown.
 It's typically 99 for 2G connections.
 The qual value is described in the u-blox documentation, and it's returned by the call, but you probably won't need to use it.

 The `rssiToBars()` method converts the RSSI to a 0 to 5 bars, where 5 is the strongest signal.

 The `CellularHelper.getExtendedQualResponse()` is available on LTE Cat M1 devices and returns LTE specific parameters like the RSRP.
+You can find more information [here](https://rickkas7.github.io/CellularHelper/class_cellular_helper_class.html#a2cf4ec66557254498d5d7600ea66bd74).

 ### getEnvironment (2G/3G only)